Catherine the Great: Russo-Turkish Wars

 The Ottomans restarted hostilities with Russia in the Russo-Turkish War of 1787–1792.
-During the Russian-Turkish War of 1787–1792, on 25 September 1789, a detachment of the Imperial Russian Army under Alexander Suvorov and Ivan Gudovich, took Khadjibey and Yeni Dünya for the Russian Empire.
+On 25 September 1789, a detachment of the Imperial Russian Army under Alexander Suvorov and Ivan Gudovich, took Khadjibey and Yeni Dünya for the Russian Empire.
 In 1794, Odessa replaced Khadjibey by a decree of the Russian Empress Catherine the Great.
 Russia formally gained possession of the Sanjak of Özi (Ochakiv Oblast) in 1792 and it became a part of Yekaterinoslav Viceroyalty.
 The Russian Empire retained full control of Crimea, as well as land between the Southern Bug and the Dniester.
 This war was another catastrophe for the Ottomans, ending with the Treaty of Jassy (1792).